Air Fryer Frozen Asparagus

 How to make frozen asparagus in air fryer

-Add the veggies to the air fryer: Add the frozen asparagus to the air fryer basket, spray with olive oil or avocado oil spray and sprinkle with salt.
+Add the veggies to the air fryer: Add the frozen asparagus, spray with olive oil or avocado oil spray and sprinkle with salt.

 Cook the asparagus: Cook in 390F air fryer for 10 minutes.
 After 5 minutes, pause the air fryer and shake the basket.
 Sprinkle the asparagus with the rest of the salt and continue cooking.
 With 2 minutes left, pause the air fryer again and shake the basket.
 Serve hot.